LucasWinkler/TurboGames/README.md

 git push
 ```

-This will (hopefully) switch to develop, merge your feature branch into develop, delete your feature branch and then push all changes to develop.
+This will (hopefully) switch to develop, merge your feature branch into develop, delete your feature branch and then push all changes to github.

 Tips:
 `git status` will  return information on new changes.